ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 After the initial blobs sidecar, clients MAY stop in the process of responding if their fork choice changes the view of the chain in the context of the request.

-# Design decision rationale

-## Why are blobs relayed as a sidecar, separate from beacon blocks?

-This "sidecar" design provides forward compatibility for further data increases by black-boxing `is_data_available()`: with full sharding `is_data_available()` can be replaced by data-availability-sampling (DAS) thus avoiding all blobs being downloaded by all beacon nodes on the network.

-Such sharding design may introduce an updated `BlobsSidecar` to identify the shard, but does not affect the `BeaconBlock` structure.